system76/tech-docs/src/models/thelio-spark-b1-n2/repairs.md

 ### Steps to replace the SATA backplane:

 1. Follow the steps above to [remove the top case](#removing-the-top-case), then [remove the 2.5" drive cage cover and all 2.5" SATA drives](#addingremoving-25-storage-drives).
-    - The [CPU shroud](#removing-the-cpu-shroud) can optionally be removed to provide easier access to the cabling.
+    - The [CPU duct](#removing-the-cpu-duct) can optionally be removed to provide easier access to the cabling.
 2. Use the cutouts on the front right corner of the chassis to unplug the 4-pin molex power connector (highlighted cyan below) and the two SATA data cables (highlighted green below) from the SATA backplane.

 ![SATA backplane cabling cutout](./img/sata-backplane-cabling-cutout.webp)